 Alex, feeling transformed by his experience in R4R, dove deep into his life as a social worker, both within institutions but also with a new, day-to-day commitment to supporting other people coming home from prison…

 Though both thought about the ritual often, the men lost touch completely.
 Kevin applied unsuccesfully for a few Soros Justice Fellowships, trying to jump start the project.
-With no funding on the horizon, he worked on other projects, always hoping to one day return to his work in reentry.
+With no funding on the horizon, he worked on other projects, always hoping to one day return to his reentry work.

 Academic life brought Kevin back to New York City.
 Staten Island to be exact, where he was hired at Wagner College to be dean for civic engagement — a role, it turns out, he was wholly unsuited for.